Mirzapur Cadet College: Location

 Mirzapur Cadet College is situated at 90°9' east longitude and 24°5.3' north latitude.
-The Bangshi River runs through the east side of the college and on the south and south-west side the Barinda River flows.
+The Bangshi River flows on the east side of the college and the Barinda River on the south and south-west side.
 The Footjani River joins with Barinda River at the west side.
 It is on the edge of Tangail District, and the nearby Kaliakair Upazila in Gazipur District HQ is 3 km from the college.
-The college is 8 km south of Mirzapur town, 37 km south-east from Tangail city and 58 km north-west from the capital city, Dhaka.
+The college is 8 km south of Mirzapur town, 37 km south-east of Tangail city and 58 km north-west of the capital city, Dhaka.